 Viscoelastic actuator damping

-Certification of the course by the European society for precision engineering & nanotechnology (euspen) and the Dutch Society for Precision Engineering (DSPE), leading to a ECP2-subcertificate, is pending.
+This course is certified by the European society for precision engineering & nanotechnology (euspen) and the Dutch Society for Precision Engineering (DSPE) and leads to the ECP2-certificate.